ibexa/documentation-developer/docs/getting_started/about_composer.md

     Out of the box Composer uses a packaging repository called [packagist.org](https://packagist.org/) to find all open-source packages and their updates.
 Additional commercial packages are available for eZ Enterprise subscribers at [updates.ez.no/bul/](https://updates.ez.no/bul/) *(which is password-protected, you will need to set up authentication tokens as described below to get access)*.

-    To get access to these updates log in to your service portal on [support.ez.no](https://support.ez.no) and look for the following on the *"Maintenance and Support agreement details"* screen:
+    To get access to these updates, log in to your service portal on [support.ez.no](https://support.ez.no) and look for the following on the *"Maintenance and Support agreement details"* screen:

     ![Authentication token](img/Using_Composer_Auth_token.png)